scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] A book with 100 pages or less
 - [ ] A book with a one-word title
 - [ ] A book about money or finance [dibs - shasha]
-- [ ] A novel set in a country that is not your own [dibs - shasha]
+- [x] A novel set in a country that is not your own [The Garden of Evening Mists by Tan Twan Eng - Shasha 1/15/2016]
 - [ ] A book about music
 - [x] A memoir [Kitchen Confidential by Anthony Bourdain - Scott 12/23/2015]
 - [ ] A book about joy or happiness